vault27/Foundation/ssl.md

 - Preimage resistance - Given a hash, it’s computationally unfeasible to find or construct a message that pro- duces it
 - Second preimage resistance - Given a message and its hash, it’s computationally unfeasible to find a different mes- sage with the same hash
 - Collision resistance - It’s computationally unfeasible to find two messages that have the same hash

+### Assymetric encryption
+- If you encrypt data using someone’s public key, only their corresponding private key can decrypt it.
+On the other hand, if data is encrypted with the private key anyone can use the public key to unlock the message
+- First is used for encryption
+- Second is used for digital signature
+- Rather slow and unsuitable for use with large quantities of data
+- It’s usually deployed for authentication and negotiation of shared secrets, which are then used for fast symmetric encryption
+- RSA (named from the initials of Ron Rivest, Adi Shamir, and Leonard Adleman) - most popular
+- The recommended strength for RSA today is 2,048 bits, which is equivalent to about 112 symmetric bits
+- Not all digital signature algorithms function in the same way as RSA.
+In fact, RSA is an exception, because it can be used for both encryption and digital signing.
+Other popular public key algorithms, such as DSA and ECDSA, can’t be used for encryption and rely on different approaches for signing

+### Digital signature
+- Calculate a hash of the document you wish to sign; no matter the size of the input doc- ument, the output will always be fixed, for example, 256 bits for SHA256
+- Encode the resulting hash and some additional metadata.
+For example, the receiver will need to know the hashing algorithm you used before she can process the signa- ture
+- Encrypt the encoded hash using the private key; the result will be the signature, which you can append to the document as proof of authenticity
+- To verify the signature, the receiver takes the document and calculates the hash indepen- dently using the same algorithm.
+Then, she uses your public key to decrypt the message and recover the hash, confirm that the correct algorithms were used, and compare with the de- crypted hash with the one she calculated.
+The strength of this signature scheme depends on the individual strengths of the encryption, hashing, and encoding components

 ## Protocols
 - SSLv1(out of date, vulnerable)